josuah/notmarkdown/doc/index.md

 It is a subset of Markdown, which means that there is fewer conversion done:

- * The inline links are ignored (required for gopher, line-based), you will have to convert them to one of the two syntax above.
+ * The inline links are ignored (required for Gopher, line-based links), you will have to convert them to one of the two syntax above.
  * The _ character is not special in any way,
  * Unnumbered lists are only using the asterisks (*), which is the only special character inside the paragraphs.

 The NotMarkdown format is further described in the notmarkdown(5) manpage.